D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The remaining options do not apply:

 `Save-AzResourceGroupDeploymentTemplate`
-This saves the RG deployment and not teh current RG.
+This saves the RG deployment and not the current RG.

 ---